Johnny Nash

 John Lester Nash Jr. (August 19, 1940 – October 6, 2020) was an American singer and songwriter, best known in the United States for his 1972 hit "I Can See Clearly Now".
-Primarily a reggae and pop singer, he was one of the first non-Jamaican artists to record reggae music in Kingston.
+Primarily a reggae and pop singer, he was one of the first non-Jamaican artists to record reggae music in Kingston, Jamaica.

 Early life

 Nash was born on August 19, 1940, in Houston, Texas, the son of Eliza (Armstrong) and John Lester Nash.
 He sang in the choir at Progressive New Hope Baptist Church in South Central Houston as a child.
 Beginning in 1953, Nash sang covers of R&B hits on Matinee, a local variety show on KPRC-TV; from 1956 he sang on Arthur Godfrey's radio and television programs for a seven-year period.

 Career

 1950s

 Signing with ABC-Paramount, Nash made his major label debut in 1957 with the single "A Teenager Sings the Blues".
 He had his first chart hit in early 1958 with a cover of Doris Day's "A Very Special Love".
 Marketed as a rival to Johnny Mathis, Nash also enjoyed success as an actor early in his career, appearing in the screen version of playwright Louis S. Peterson's Take a Giant Step in 1959.
 Nash won a Silver Sail Award for his performance from the Locarno International Film Festival.
 Nash continued releasing singles on a variety of labels such as Groove, Chess, Argo, and Warner Bros.
 The song "The Teen Commandments" by Paul Anka, George Hamilton IV, and Johnny Nash reached #14 on Canada's CHUM Charts, December 15, 1958.